d2fLucifer/mentorship/README.md

   - Completed database diagram
   - Do the powerpoint
   - Write the note for this chapter ( pls check in the Note folder )

+## Daily Report 14/05/2024

+- Bui Thanh Tung : Daily report : 14/05/2024
+- Yesterday :
+ - Completed database diagram
+  - Do the powerpoint
+  - Write the note for this chapter
+- Today :
+ - Research the denormalization
+ - Research the data mart
+ - Note these things in documents